dcsil/PropertySense/product_research/competitor_cuj.md

 ## 💡 Recommendations

 **For Property Valuation Platforms (Product Improvements):**
-- Clearly communicate geographic limitations upfront (US vs Canada availability)
+- Clearly communicate geographic limitations upfront (US vs Canada availability).
-- Improve Canadian address databases and coverage, especially for newer developments and developments in more rural areas
+- Improve Canadian address databases and coverage, especially for newer developments and developments in more rural areas.
-- Add photo-based valuation enhancement to differentiate from basic estimates
+- Add photo-based valuation enhancement to differentiate from basic estimates.
-- Provide clearer explanations of valuation methodology
+- Provide clearer explanations of valuation methodology.
-- Offer confidence intervals and accuracy estimates rather than single-point estimates
+- Offer confidence intervals and accuracy estimates rather than single-point estimates.
-- Streamline onboarding and happy paths for buyers vs sellers
+- Streamline onboarding and happy paths for buyers vs sellers.

 **For Future Canadian Homeowners:**
-- Start with Canadian-specific platforms (Wahi, Zolo) rather than US-based tools
+- Start with Canadian-specific platforms (Wahi, Zolo) rather than US-based tools.
-- Have property tax and maintenance fee information readily available
+- Have property tax and maintenance fee information readily available.
-- Expect limitations with newer addresses or less-covered postal codes
+- Expect limitations with newer addresses or less-covered postal codes.
-- Use multiple platforms and compare results for better accuracy assessment
+- Use multiple platforms and compare results for better accuracy assessment.
-- Consider the speed vs accuracy trade-off – fast and simple estimates may lack nuance
+- Consider the speed vs accuracy trade-off – fast and simple estimates may lack nuance.
-- Research recent comparable sales independently to validate automated estimates
+- Research recent comparable sales independently to validate automated estimates.
-- Remember that different types of property (house, condo) require different factors for valuations
+- Remember that different types of property (house, condo) require different factors for valuations.

 ## Highlights & Lowlights Table